udiboy1209/ECE9413_VMIPS/README.md

 ### How to run

-The functional simulator is located in `timing_sim` folder.
+The timing simulator is located in `timing_sim` folder.
 The script must be executed from the **SAME FOLDER** for python to correctly find all required files.
 Ensure that the functional simulator is run beforehand with the `--trace` flag